Skip to content

 Sales Manager Sins #1 – Showing favouritism

-Fairness is sales management or any management, is vital.
-Each team member must feel they are being treated fairly, equally to others in the team, and they have a good chance of succeeding.
-They do not like to see others get off with things; they are reprimanded for.
-Alternatively, others being gifted good accounts while they struggle to gain traction in a hard market.
+Fairness in sales management, or any management, is vital.
+Each team member must feel they are being treated fairly and equally to others in the team and have a good chance of succeeding.
+They do not like seeing others get off with things; they are reprimanded.
+Alternatively, others are gifted good accounts while they struggle to gain traction in a hard market.

 Sales Manager Sins #2 – Meeting with customers unannounced

-The CEO and/or sales manager decided to visit with a customer and don’t let the salesperson know.
-They find out when the customer tells them they had a good visit and the salesperson has no idea what transpired.
+The CEO and/or sales manager decided to visit with a customer and didn’t let the salesperson know.
+They find out when the customer tells them they had a good visit, and the salesperson has no idea what transpired.
 It undermines their confidence and credibility with the customer/s

 Sales Manager Sins #3 – Breaking promises

-Announcements are made; promises are made and time transpires and nothing is done.
-The team has been expectations that are they are reliant on for their role, and they just don’t come to fruition.
+Announcements are made, promises are made, and time transpires, and nothing is done.
+The team has expectations that they are reliant on for their role, and they just don’t come to fruition.
 Even worse, when those promises are related to a customer situation and the management does not follow through.
 Keeping promises, even the little ones, is important.

 Sales Manager Sins #4 – Poorly designed territories with wandering boundaries